When choosing the best products and materials for building your new home, renovation or house extension, there are a few things to consider.

 In this day and age of environmental awareness, it’s important to consider how you can make your home more sustainable and environmentally friendly so that it will stand the test of time.
 Keeping your home properly insulated with energy-efficient wall materials will also reduce your power bills and heating costs, therefore saving you money in the long run.

 Here is our guide to some of the most sustainable building materials you can use for your home.

 Anything sustainable is energy-efficient.
 We need to use energy-efficient materials because they save us money and make a home more pleasant to live in, as they combine to help regulate internal temperatures.
 This not only makes your home cheaper to build but also cheaper to run.

 Interesting fact: Buildings account for 60% of greenhouse emissions.

-The production of building materials, creates embodied energy.
-This is the amount of effort/energy which goes into the materials munufacture.
-For instance, bricks, heavy steel and concrete contain lots of embodied energy due to their weight, which requires energy used by plant and equipment to produce and then transport them.
+When producing these building materials, embodied energy is the amount of effort/energy which goes into the material.
+For instance, bricks, heavy steel and concrete contain lots of embodied energy due to their weight, which requires energy used by plants and equipment to produce and transport them.

 Advantages of using heavy building products/materials

 Heavy materials – such as bricks, steel and concrete – provide thermal mass, durability and strength when correctly utilised.
 They can also be recycled, and offer a good fire rating for boundary and tenancy walls.